LibrariesHacked/librarieshacked.github.io/_posts/2021-08-29-inputs-outputs.md

   Output-->|Feedback|Input;
 </div>

 Data analysis should follow this pattern.
 A feedback loop shows that it's most effective when you have continuous improvement.
-You start with your data sources, process them, and end up with information - hopefully with some expertise you get some insight.
+You start with your data sources, process them, and end up with information - hopefully with some expertise you can get some insight.
 Then you adjust things and go back to the start.

 I've noticed that discussions involving public library data rarely involve this idea of data as an input.
-Some of the key data for public libraries is primarily described as an output.
-And always an output that is used to determine the quality of the service.
+Some of the key data for public libraries is often described as an output.
+And always an output used to determine the quality of the service.

 Well, systems generate data so surely it's fair to say that data is also some kind of output?
 Not really, it would be more accurate to say that data is collected and generated during the running of a system as a by-product.
+But to be an information output it still needs to be processed.

 Is it just because these are mainly discussions about library statistics, rather than data?
-[Statistics are different from data](https://libguides.lib.msu.edu/datastats) and can legitimately be argued to be an output from data processing.
+[Statistics are different from data](https://libguides.lib.msu.edu/datastats) and can legitimately be argued to be an output as they have been calculated.
 But these particular statistics tend to be so basic that they are at most a summary of the raw data held in the system.
 For example, they might be a count of loans per year, rather than an actual table of the loans that have occurred.

-And perhaps that is the problem - we have moved on from simple aggregation being considered an output.
-Where once a report of the count of loans per library per month was seen as management information, processed from a sophisticated library management system, this is now just a loss of detail from the raw data.
+And perhaps that is the problem - we should have moved on from simple aggregation and counts of data being considered an output.
+A report of the count of loans per library per month may previously have been management information, processed from a sophisticated library management system, but is now just a loss of detail from the raw data.

 That also comes from outdated performance measurement methodology.
 The theory goes that you decide what you define as good and you report on it.
-But data analysis is far more sophisticated, as well as accessible, these days.
-You can have all the data on library loans merged with data on all manner of data sources that make it impossible to pre-define your measures.
-You simply analyse.
+So you count loans and if they go up, good.
+If they go down, bad.
+But complex data analysis is far more sophisticated, as well as accessible, these days.
+You can have raw data on library loans merged with data on all manner of data sources that make it impossible to pre-define your measures.
+You just analyse.

 There is no need to use clunky performance measures - provide people with data and tools to explore that data.
 They can then make decisions on the information that results from that analysis.
 Data in, information out.

 ## Examples

 But is this all imagination?
-It could appear to be vague impression rather than reality, so here are a couple of examples.
+Here are a couple of examples.

 > Bruce says statistics around libraries often involve outputs, like numbers of books loaned.
 "What we are really interested in are not just outputs but outcomes."
 >
 > Bruce Leek, from Suffolk Libraries, in the article [How Suffolk libraries have turned the page to a new chapter](https://www.suffolknews.co.uk/mildenhall/how-suffolk-libraries-have-turned-the-page-to-a-new-chapter-9210820/)

-This was in a recent article about Suffolk libraries.
-I'd agree here that number of loans isn't interesting as an output.
-But that data isn't really an output at all, it's an unprocessed input.
+This was from a recent article about Suffolk libraries.
+I'd agree with Bruce Leek here that number of loans isn't really that interesting as an output.
+But it's also not really an output at all, it's an unprocessed input.
 If you come at it from that angle, the solution is to start processing it in order to get real insight.
-However, it seems the proposal is to discard that data in favour of something else.

 > An output is a measurement of activity size and scope.
 An outcome shows the social value added.
 An output is a quantitative measurement.
 An outcome is generally a qualitative measurement.
 >